Hug Me Elephant Lovey – Free Crochet Pattern

 R2: Ch 2.
 2 DC in each st around.
 Join with a sl st to beginning.
 (24 sts)

-R4: Ch 2.
-Work 2 DC, ch 2, 2 DC in first ch 2 space from previous round. *2 DC, ch 2, 2 DC in next ch 2 space from previous round.
+R4: Ch 2, *(2 DC, ch 2, 2 DC) in ch 2 space from previous round.
 Repeat from * to end.
-Join with a sl st to beginning.
-Sl st into the next st. (48 DC sts + 12 ch 2 spaces)
+Join with a sl st to beginning, sl st into the next st. (48 DC sts + 12 ch 2 spaces)

 Using color A (shown as gray):

-R6: Ch 2.
-1 DC in each of the next 2 sts.
-Work 2 DC, ch 2, 2 DC in first ch 2 space from previous round.
-1 DC in each of the next 2 sts.
-Skip next 2 DC sts. *1 DC in each of the next 2 sts.
-2 DC, ch 2, 2 DC in next ch 2 space from previous round.
-1 DC in each of the next 2 sts.
-Skip next 2 DC sts.
+R6: Ch 2, *1 DC in each of the next 2 sts, (2 DC, ch 2, 2 DC) in ch 2 space from previous round, 1 DC in each of the next 2 sts, skip next 2 DC sts.
 Repeat from * to end.
-Join with a sl st to beginning.
-Sl st into next st. (96 DC sts + 12 ch 2 spaces)
+Join with a sl st to beginning, sl st into next st. (96 DC sts + 12 ch 2 spaces)

-R7: Ch 2.
-1 DC in each of the next 3 sts.
-Work 2 DC, ch 2, 2 DC in first ch 2 space from previous round.
-1 DC in each of the next 3 sts.
-Skip next 2 DC sts. *1 DC in each of the next 3 sts.
-2 DC, ch 2, 2 DC in next ch 2 space from previous round.
-1 DC in each of the next 3 sts.
-Skip next 2 DC sts.
+R7: Ch 2, *1 DC in each of the next 3 sts, (2 DC, ch 2, 2 DC) in ch 2 space from previous round, 1 DC in each of the next 3 sts, skip next 2 DC sts.
 Repeat from * to end.
-Join with a sl st to beginning.
-Sl st into next st. (120 DC sts + 12 ch 2 spaces)
+Join with a sl st to beginning, sl st into next st. (120 DC sts + 12 ch 2 spaces)

 Using color A (shown as gray):

-R8: Ch 2.
-1 DC in each of the next 4 sts.
-Work 2 DC, ch 2, 2 DC in first ch 2 space from previous round.
-1 DC in each of the next 4 sts.
-Skip next 2 DC sts. *1 DC in each of the next 4 sts.
-2 DC, ch 2, 2 DC in next ch 2 space from previous round.
-1 DC in each of the next 4 sts.
-Skip next 2 DC sts.
+R8: Ch 2, *1 DC in each of the next 4 sts, (2 DC, ch 2, 2 DC) in ch 2 space from previous round, 1 DC in each of the next 4 sts, skip next 2 DC sts.
 Repeat from * to end.
-Join with a sl st to beginning.
-Sl st into next st. (144 DC sts + 12 ch 2 spaces)
+Join with a sl st to beginning, sl st into next st. (144 DC sts + 12 ch 2 spaces)

-R9: Ch 2.
-1 DC in each of the next 5 sts.
-Work 2 DC, ch 2, 2 DC in first ch 2 space from previous round.
-1 DC in each of the next 5 sts.
-Skip next 2 DC sts. *1 DC in each of the next 5 sts.
-2 DC, ch 2, 2 DC in next ch 2 space from previous round.
-1 DC in each of the next 5 sts.
-Skip next 2 DC sts.
+R9: Ch 2, *1 DC in each of the next 5 sts, (2 DC, ch 2, 2 DC) in ch 2 space from previous round, 1 DC in each of the next 5 sts, skip next 2 DC sts.
 Repeat from * to end.
-Join with a sl st to beginning.
-Sl st into next st. (168 DC sts + 12 ch 2 spaces)
+Join with a sl st to beginning, sl st into next st. (168 DC sts + 12 ch 2 spaces)

-R10: Ch 2.
-1 DC in each of the next 6 sts.
-Work 2 DC, ch 2, 2 DC in first ch 2 space from previous round.
-1 DC in each of the next 6 sts.
-Skip next 2 DC sts. *1 DC in each of the next 6 sts.
-2 DC, ch 2, 2 DC in next ch 2 space from previous round.
-1 DC in each of the next 6 sts.
-Skip next 2 DC sts.
+R10: Ch 2, *1 DC in each of the next 6 sts, (2 DC, ch 2, 2 DC) in ch 2 space from previous round, 1 DC in each of the next 6 sts, skip next 2 DC sts.
 Repeat from * to end.
-Join with a sl st to beginning.
-Sl st into next st. (192 DC sts + 12 ch 2 spaces)
+Join with a sl st to beginning, sl st into next st. (192 DC sts + 12 ch 2 spaces)

 Using color A (shown as gray):